sigmf/SigMF/extensions/spatial.sigmf-ext.md

 a `collection`.

-The `phase_offset` field is a double precision value used when a dataset is captured from a RF device that is phase cohenert but not phase-aligned.
+The `phase_offset` field is a double precision value used when a dataset is captured from a RF device that is phase coherent but not phase-aligned.
 Datasets making use of this field can be post-processed to align the data and this field can be set to zero.
-This value is always relative to channel 0, and therefore MUST be zero for channel 0.
+This value is normally relative to channel 0, and therefore will be zero for channel 0.
 If this field is omitted then it is assumed that the value is zero, and thus it is always OPTIONAL for channel 0 or datasets that are already phase aligned.
+Including this value set to zero can explicitly identify the dataset as phase-aligned.
+To phase-align the data to the phase reference plane, the inverse of this factor is applied: exp(-i*radians(phase_offset)).

 ### 2.1 The `calibration` Object